Amitchavan6322/core-java-switch-book-store-inventory-system-project/README.md

 # Installation and Setup
-Prerequisites
+* Prerequisites
-Java Development Kit (JDK) 21.
+* Java Development Kit (JDK) 21.
-An Integrated Development Environment (IDE) such as IntelliJ IDEA or Eclipse.
+* An Integrated Development Environment (IDE) such as IntelliJ IDEA or Eclipse.
-Git (optional, for version control).
+* Git (optional, for version control).

-Steps
+# Steps
-Clone the repository:
+* Clone the repository:
-Navigate to the project directory: cd core-java-if-booking-project
+* Navigate to the project directory:
+* cd core-java-switch-book-store-inventory-system-project
-Open the project in your preferred IDE.
+* Open the project in your preferred IDE.
-Compile and run the application:
+* Compile and run the application:
-Locate Main.java.
+* Locate Main.java.
-Run the file to start the application.
+* Run the file to start the application.
-Code Structure
+* Code Structure
-Packages Structure
+* Packages Structure
 com.booking.using.dowhile: Contains the main application logic (BookingDemoDoWhile.java). com.booking.using.dowhile.model: Includes the model classes:
 Customer.java